plone/documentation/manage/troubleshooting/transactions.rst

 Symptoms:

-* Your Undo tab in ZMI will be full of entries, one added per page request.
+* Your Undo tab in the Management Interface will be full of entries, one added per page request.

 * If you run the server in single Zope server mode, it is slow.